BarefootCoders/stellar-engine/blueprints/fedramp-high/document-ai/README.md

 - After the workflow executes, view your buckets again.
 - Click on "(your-project)-docai-output-bucket" to view the json output.

-## What's Next?
-Refer to the [Document AI documentation](https://cloud.google.com/document-ai/docs/send-request#documentai_batch_process_document-python) to learn how to use your processor by through various client libraries.
-If you would like to continue using workflows, then you can view the [documentation](https://cloud.google.com/workflows/docs/create-workflow-terraform) here.

-## Note
-KMS/CMEK is not currently working for Document AI in Terraform as a cyclical dependency is created; the processor instance creates the Document AI Service Account, but the Service Account must have proper KMS permissions prior to the instance creation.
-If you would still like to use CMEKs with Document AI, you can manually create a processor first so that the Document AI Service Account will exist.
 <!-- BEGIN TFDOC -->
 ## Variables